viamrobotics/docs/docs/get-started/drive-rover.md

 }
 ```

-When you run your code, your robot moves in a square.
+When you run your code, your rover moves in a square.

 <div class="td-max-width-on-larger-screens">
 {{<gif webm_src="/tutorials/try-viam-sdk/image1.webm" mp4_src="/tutorials/try-viam-sdk/image1.mp4" alt="Overhead view of the Viam Rover showing it as it drives in a square." max-width="400px">}}